hwalter734/GBM-Ansible-Bitbucket/README.md

 - **Bitbucket repository**: More info on Bitbucket [here](https://bitbucket.org/product).
 - Bitbucket user with administrative access/rights.

-# Use with Ansible CLI
+# Usage with Ansible CLI
 Before launching, the playbook, edit the **vars.yml** file with your information as well as the file name which will retrieve the user's information.

-# Use with Ansible Tower
+# Usage with Ansible Tower
 Before launching the playbook, add a survey to the job template to include the necessary variables and the users file to launch the template.